J. Bruce Ismay

+The first of these ships were the and the and Ismay made a point of joining both ships on their maiden voyages as a passenger.
+Consequently, he was aboard the Titanic when the ship had its fatal collision with an iceberg.
+Subsequently, he became the highest-ranking White Star official to survive the ship's sinking, taking his place on one of the last boats to be successfully launched, Collapsible Boat C. Ismay was subsequently criticised by the press for surviving the sinking in the immediate aftermath of the disaster, and his reputation never fully recovered during his lifetime.

+Ismay remained in public life after his retirement from the White Star Line, pursuing numerous business ventures as well as charity work.
+Towards the end of his life, his health declined.
+He was diagnosed with diabetes and one of his legs was amputated.
+Ismay died shortly after suffering from a stroke in October 1937 and is buried in Putney Vale Cemetery in London.

 Early life

 Joseph Bruce Ismay was born on 12 December 1862 in Crosby, Lancashire.
 He was the son of Thomas Henry Ismay (7 January 1837 – 23 November 1899) and Margaret Bruce (13 April 1837 – 9 April 1907), daughter of ship-owner Luke Bruce.

 Thomas Ismay was the senior partner in Ismay, Imrie and Company and the founder of the White Star Line.
 (Note: Oceanic Steam Navigation Company was generally known as White Star Line, which was the name of the company purchased by Thomas Ismay.)
+He played football as a young man and was a member of the Liverpool Ramblers A.F.C. club.

 The younger Ismay was educated at Elstree School and Harrow, then tutored in France for a year.
 He was apprenticed at his father's office for 4 years, after which he toured the world.
 He then went to New York City as the company representative, eventually rising to the rank of agent.

 On 4 December 1888, Ismay married Julia Florence Schieffelin (5 March 1867 – 31 December 1963), daughter of George Richard Schieffelin and Julia Matilda Delaplaine of New York, with whom he had five children: